aldaris/opensso/products/j2eeagents/weblogic/v10/sampleapp/readme.txt

     out the mappings because by default they are commented out.

-2. Modify the following properties in the AMAgent.properties file:
+2. Modify the following properties in the agent's configuration:

     * Not enforced List:
           com.sun.identity.agents.config.notenforced.uri[0] = /agentsample/public/*